 Delhi is India’s capital, an assurance that you are in for an intriguing visit.
 It evokes the ancient past of India strikingly but still showcases India’s modern lifestyle.
 If you are looking for wonderful places to give your vacation some WOW factor, then Delhi’s most iconic attractions are waiting for you.

 The sites include Red Fort, Jama Masjid, Chandni Chowk, Swaminarayan Akshardham, and Humayun’s Tomb.
 You can also visit the Lodhi Gardens or the Qutar Minar

 Getting to Delhi

 If you need a comfortable journey, talk with your airline and book a flight directly to Delhi.
-There are several Mumbai to Delhi flights daily.
+You can reach Delhi from Mumbai by flight via Cleartrip.
 You can also use trains and enjoy direct trips to the well-connected stations in Delhi.
 Alternatively, you can use the Hop On Hop Off buses

 Where to Stay and Eat

 After a long day out in Delhi, you will need a nice place to sleep and sumptuous food.
 That should not worry you as Delhi has a grand list of hotels lined up for you.
 You can choose either Smyle Inn (Paharganj or Pahar Ganj), the Tara Palace, Saket Bed and Breakfast, or New Delhi Bed & Breakfast.